The Fascinating World of Daith Piercings

 Daith piercings are stunning and satisfying to perform, but I urge caution when considering them as a medical solution.
 While I deeply wish we piercers had healing hands, we must acknowledge our limitations.
 We are here to provide beautiful, safe, and ethical piercings—not to offer false hope.

-Stay tuned for next week’s feature, where we’ll be laying the foundations a very exiting project...
+Stay tuned for next week’s feature, where we’ll be laying the foundations for a very exciting project...
 'The People We Pierce - The Faces Behind The Needle.'

 Stay Sharp Studio